When to Use Antibiotics in Dentistry: Risks and Consequences

 Dr. Hussam Al Nasrallah

-Antibiotics are a cornerstone in modern medicine, helping to treat infections and prevent their spread.
-In dentistry, they are frequently used to treat oral infections, but their use must be carefully considered.
-Overprescribing or misusing antibiotics can have serious consequences, both for the individual patient and for broader public health.
-This blog explores when antibiotics should be used in dentistry and the potential risks and consequences associated with their misuse.
+Antibiotics are a cornerstone of modern medicine, essential for treating infections and preventing their spread.
+In dentistry, they are commonly used to treat oral infections, but their use must be carefully considered.
+Overprescribing or misusing antibiotics can lead to serious consequences, both for the individual patient and for public health as a whole.
+This blog will explore when antibiotics should be used in dentistry and the potential risks and consequences of their misuse.

 When Are Antibiotics Used in Dentistry?